iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

  ```

 ##  Manipulating dataframe
-By manipulating data frame we khow how to select, add new row and how to sort and rank into dataframe.
-Dataframe are list where each elements are name vector of same length.
-Therefore we can select element as same as in list. we do by [[]] or $column.
-Dataframe are also two dimensional matricies which means we can index them as matrices by using square braces.[row,column].We fix data in one dimension they behave as list.
-Therefore dataframe can be index either as like list or as like matrices accoding to positions, rules, names.
+By manipulating a dataframe, we can learn how to select, add new rows, and perform sorting and ranking operations within the dataframe.
+Dataframes are essentially lists where each element is a named vector of the same length.
+Consequently, we can select elements from dataframes much like we do with lists, using double square brackets `[[]]` or the `$` notation followed by the column name.

+Furthermore, dataframes are also considered two-dimensional matrices.
+This means that we can index them as matrices using square brackets `[row, column]`.
+When we manipulate data in one dimension within dataframes, they behave like lists.
+Therefore, dataframes can be indexed either like lists or like matrices, depending on the positions, rules, and names involved.

 ### List subsetting
 ```R